 You can read more about these projects under the heading Arts based research.

-In my studio I am developing a series of self portraits exploring hidden characteristics and everyday practices.
+In my studio I have been working on a series of self portraits exploring hidden characteristics and everyday practices.
 I also have an ongoing exploration of finding ephemeral, site-specific ways of sharing work in places where art is not usually shown.

 If you think you might like to work creatively with me, please get in touch via the Contact page.